 The Code lists all the customs procedures applicable to the trade in goods with third countries.
 Import duties are determined by the tariff classification of goods and by the customs value.
 With the implementation of the Code, the Member States of the European Union form a customs union which means that all the Member States apply the same tariff on goods imported from outside the EU.
 Once an imported good is cleared in one Member State, it can move freely throughout the EU.
 All traders involved in customs transactions have to provide EU customs authorities with security data on goods before they are imported into the EU.
 The type of security data requested varies according to the means of transport and can include a description of the goods, information on the consignor or exporter, the route of the goods and any potential hazards.
 The time limits for submitting advance security data also vary according to the means of transport.
-A series of guidance documents on the UCC is available on DG Taxud's website.
+A guidance document on "Customs formalities on entry and import into the European Union" is available on DG Taxud's website.